 3 days in Lake Mead National Recreation Area & Boulder City

 Experience unparalleled outdoor adventures on the blue waters of Lake Mead National Recreation Area and delve into the history of the nearby Hoover Dam.
-Paddle the reservoirs, soak in hot springs, explore the surrounding desert, camp under the stars, and enjoy some of the sites of Boulder City on this three-day itinerary.
+Paddle the reservoirs, soak in hot springs, explore the surrounding desert, camp under the stars, and enjoy Boulder City on this three-day itinerary.

-Kick off your adventure at the visitor center, where you can learn about the park’s history, geology, and recreational opportunities.
+Kick off your adventure at the Lake Mead Visitor Center, where you can learn about the park’s history, geology, and recreational opportunities.

 Spend the day on the water